smileycoin/smileyCoin/doc/build-osx.md

 If you are building `smileycoind` or `Smileycoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:

+We haven't found a way to make the Qt compatible with older osx than the current... these following flags probably won't do anything.

 All dependencies should be compiled with these flags:

  -mmacosx-version-min=10.6